dabana/VuePress-KCJsummercamp/docs/day1.md

 basic.showIcon(IconNames.Square)
 ```

+## 2B.
+Art:Bit activity - code for begginers - Image creation

+1. Create their own nickname in Art:Bit
+2. Create their own symbol in Art:Bit

 ## 3. The Maori Warrior Dance / or Secret Handshake

 > INDOOR or OUTDOOR: (inspired from RTP Secret Handshake) / Maori-Pirate Choreography